belav/csharpier/Src/Website/docs/Configuration.md

 Specify at what point the printer will wrap content.
 This is not a hard limit.
 Some lines will be shorter or longer.

 Default 100
+#### Use Tabs
+Indent lines with tabs instead of spaces.

+Default false
+#### Tab Width
+Specify the number of spaces used per indentation level.

+Default 4

 #### Preprocessor Symbol Sets
 Currently CSharpier only has basic support for understanding how to format code inside of `#if` directives.